-Sensitivity analysis is the technique to determine the effect of an independent variable to other dependent variables.
+Sensitivity analysis is the technique to determine the effect of an independent variable on other dependent variables.

 Sensitivity is used in Equity Research in a variety of ways.
 Instead of assuming a single scenario, a range of scenarios of factors is being investigated.

 Independent variables that are often used are discount rates, growth rates or Sales.
 Thus, the recommendations are not based on a single scenario but a range of scenarios that could happen considering their possibility ratios.